nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 However, in reality phone numbers and telegram handles are unique so our future implementations will check that the student list can only contain unique telegram handles and phone numbers.

 #### Feature flaw 4
 Currently, the `edit` feature allows editing all fields except for remarks and the only way to edit remarks is by using the `remark` feature which may inconvenience users.
-We planned to improve the `edit` feature to support `edit INDEX r/`, allowing users to edit their remarks.
+We planned to improve the `edit` feature to support `edit INDEX r/`, allowing users to edit their remarks directly from the command line.

 ### Autocomplete
 #### Feature flaw